 Keywords: Image-Sentence Connotation Labels, Weakly Supervised Deep Learning, Multi-label Prediction

-We address the task of labeling image-sentence pair at large-scale with varied concepts representing connotations.
-That is for any given query image-sentence, we aim to annotate them with the connotations that capture intrinsic intension.
-To achieve it, we propose a Connotation multimodal embedding model (CMEM) with a novel loss function.
-Its unique characteristics over previous models include (i) can leverage multimodal data as opposed to only visual information, (ii) robust to outlier labels in a multi-label scenario and (iii) works well with large-scale weakly supervised data.
-With extensive quantitative evaluation, we exhibit the effectiveness of CMEM for detection of multiple labels over other state-of-the-art approaches.
-Also, we show that in addition to annotation of images with connotation labels, our byproduct of the model inherently supports cross-modal retrieval.
+We address the task of labeling image-sentence pair at the large-scale with varied concepts representing connotations.
+That is for any given query image-sentence, we aim to annotate them with connotations that capture the intrinsic intension.
+To achieve it, we propose a connotation multimodal embedding model (CMEM) with a novel loss function.
+It’s unique characteristics over previous models include (i) leverages multimodal data in contrast to only visual information, (ii) robust to outlier labels in a multi-label scenario and (iii) works well with the large-scale weakly supervised data.
+Extensive quantitative evaluation is conducted to exhibit the effectiveness of CMEM for detection of multiple labels over other state-of-the-art approaches.
+Also, we show that in addition to annotation of images with connotation labels, byproduct of our model inherently supports the cross-modal retrieval.

 Keywords: Urban Perception, Deep Learning, Ubiquitous Computing

 Different urban regions usually have different commercial hotness due to the different social contexts inside.
 As satellite imagery promises high-resolution, low-cost, real-time, and ubiquitous data acquisition, this study aims to solve commercial hotness prediction as well as the correlated social contexts mining problem via visual pattern analysis on satellite images.
 The goal is to reveal the underlying law correlating visual patterns of satellite images with commercial hotness so as to infer the commercial hotness map of a whole city for government regulation and business planning.
-We propose a novel deep learning-based model, which learns semantic information from raw satellite images to enable predicting regional commercial hotness over satellite images.
+We propose a novel deep learning-based model, which learns semantic information from raw satellite images to enable predicting regional commercial hotness.
 First, we collect satellite images from Google Map and label such images with POI categories according to the annotations from OpenStreetMap.
 Then, we train a model of deep convolutional networks that leverage raw images to infer the social attributes of the region of interest.
 Finally, we use three classical regression methods to predict regional commercial hotness from the corresponding social contexts reflected in satellite images in Shanghai, where the applied deep features are learned from the examples of Beijing to guarantee the generality.
-The result shows that the proposed model is robust enough to reach 82% precision at average in predicting commercial hotness.
+The result shows that the proposed model is robust enough to reach 82% precision at average.
 To the best of our knowledge, it is the first work focused on discovering relations between commercial hotness and satellite images.
-It reveals the underlying mechanism how urban planning reflected in satellite images affects commercial activeness of a region.
-A web service is developed to demonstrate how business planning can be done in reference to the predicted commercial hotness on the satellite image of a given region.
+A web service is developed to demonstrate how business planning can be done in reference to the predicted commercial hotness of a given region.

 Netizen-Style Commenting on Fashion Photos: Dataset and Diversity Measures

-Authors: Wen-Hua Lin, Kuan-Ting Chen, and Winston Hsu
+Authors: Wen Hua Lin, Kuan-Ting Chen, Hung Yueh Chiang and Winston Hsu

 Keywords: Fashion, Image Captioning, Commenting, Diversity, Deep Learning, Topic Model